green-coding-solutions/website/content/blog/measure-ai.md

 socialmedia_preview: "/img/blog/social/ai_measure.webp"
 ---

-The cost of AI is all over the news and people are quite worried.
-We wrote a paper for the [HotCarbon 24](https://hotcarbon.org/2024) workshop in which we measured loads of models and managed to create a system that saves considerable amounts of resources in the interference stage [🖹](https://hotcarbon.org/assets/2024/pdf/hotcarbon24-final109.pdf).
-The question keeps coming up how we can measure AI model interference properly so I decided to write a litte blog post describing the steps.
+The environmental cost of AI is all over the news and people are quite worried.
+Measuring AI models provides a great opportunity to steer a company’s internal rollout of new AI features in a more sustainable way.
+With one of our clients, for instance, we collected the 50 most typical queries used in the organization and had three different models process these tasks.
+We then compared both their effectiveness and their efficiency to uncover which one was not only more accurate but also consumed fewer resources.
+We also wrote a paper for the [HotCarbon 24](https://hotcarbon.org/2024) workshop in which we measured loads of models and managed to create a system that saves considerable amounts of resources in the inference stage [🖹](https://hotcarbon.org/assets/2024/pdf/hotcarbon24-final109.pdf)In this post, we present a simplified version of that case study, highlighting how innovating sustainably can save on AI interaction time and potentially reduce costs.
+Below, we’ll walk through the key steps and show how straightforward it can be to start benchmarking AI models for energy consumption.

 The Green Metrics Tool is a great tool to do this.
 This is a quick description on how this can be done.
 All the code can be found in our examples GitHub repo https://github.com/green-coding-solutions/example-applications/tree/main/ai-bench

 For simplicity we use [ollama](https://ollama.com/) which is a great wrapper around loads of different [models](https://ollama.com/search).
 This enables you to use a simple program to query a model without having to go through the tedious setup if you want to use a model from [huggingface](https://huggingface.co/).
 The great news is there is also an ollama [docker container](https://hub.docker.com/r/ollama/ollama) which does even more of the heavy lifting for you.
 So now benchmarking a/ or multiple models becomes really easy.